 Fine Hair vs. Thin Hair

 Fine hair and thin hair are not the same.
 When someone has thin hair, “thin” comments on their hair concentration or the number of strands they have on their head.
 A person can have thin fine hair or thin coarse hair.
 Once again, “fine” represents your hair’s diameter or thickness.

 Advantages of Fine Hair

 There’s nothing wrong whatsoever with having fine hair.
 In fact, there are various advantages to having fine hair.
 Those advantages include:

-- You use less shampoo and conditioner: those with coarse and curly hair need to use a lot of shampoo and even more conditioner to properly care for their hair.
+- You use less shampoo and conditioner: those with coarse and curly hair need to use a lot of shampoos and even more conditioner to properly care for their hair.

 - Detangling your hair is simple: getting out tangles is easy.
 It’s a struggle for those with coarse and curly hair to get through their snarls.